WiiLink24/web/src/content/guide/board.md

 3. Once the patcher is finished, you can return to the Wii Menu.

 <l class="notice success smallwidth">Congratulations!
-You've patched Wii Mail on your Console!
-You can use the service to your hearts content once again!</l>
+You've patched Wii Mail on your Console!</l>

 <l class="notice generic fullwidth"><b>What's next?</b></br>
 <b>For people looking to use Demae Domino's:</b> Continue to <b><a href="/guide/accounts">linking your console to a WiiLink Account</a></b>.</br>